On the road …again!

 Satellite view of lava field at Grants, NM

 The lava flows visible from US Interstate 40 near Grants, New Mexico seem to be remarkedly fresh.
 This satellite photo was taken from an orbiting platform in space but then focused to an altitude corresponding to 31,000 feet.
 Notice the stark color contrast with the surrounding environs.
-When you see the lava fields up close they are equally jet black, suggesting that they are as fresh as similar flows on the flanks of the active Kilauea Crater volcano in Hawaii.
-At Kilauea on the island of Hawaii, the oldest of the exposed blankets of surface lava are no more than 200 years old; however, the lava field shown above is at least 3,0000 years old.
+When you see the pahoehoe type of lava fields up close they are equally jet black, suggesting that they are as fresh as similar flows on the flanks of the active Kilauea Crater volcano in Hawaii.
+At Kilauea on the island of Hawaii, the oldest of the exposed blankets of surface lava are no more than 200 years old in some places; however, the lava field shown above is at least 3,000 years old.